absolute-quantum/cats-blender-plugin/README.md

 #### 0.9.1
 - **Model:**
   - Fixed files with capital letters in the file extension not importing correctly
+- **Translations:**
+  - Greatly improved translations by using a new internal dictionary
+  - Greatly improved translation speed
+  - Added "Translate Everything" button
 - **Visemes:**
   - Shape Keys Mix Intensity slider is back
 - **Credits:**